Xerios/ECS-Tween/README.md

 # ECS-Tween
-A very simple Unity tweening engine using ECS that works with GameObjects!
+A very simple Unity tweening engine using pure ECS that works with GameObjects!

 This is still very early stage, and it only supports position tweening, and two easing types ( Linear and ExpIn )